Vivek-Jha16/Vivek-Jha16/README.md

 # 💫 About Me:
-🚀 Aspiring Full Stack Developer | College Student<br><br>Passionate about building modern web applications and exploring new technologies.
+🚀 Full Stack Developer | College Student<br><br>Passionate about building modern web applications and exploring new technologies.
 Currently learning Full Stack Development with a strong focus on creating responsive, user-friendly, and scalable projects.
 I enjoy turning ideas into real-world applications, solving coding challenges, and continuously improving my skills in both frontend and backend development.
 Always excited to learn, build, and grow in the tech world. 💻✨

 ## 🌐 Socials: